ajy25/TableMage/benchmarking/ml/README.md

 The datasets are publically available on OpenML.
 We only consider datasets with no more than 10000 rows and 100 columns.

-## Reference Files
+## Files

 1. `./benchmarking/ml/get_datasets.py`: script for downloading datasets from OpenML to local computer.
 2. `./benchmarking/ml/tablemage_results.py`: script for producing TableMage ConversationalAgent results.
-3. `./benchmarking/ml/sklearn_results.py`: script for producing baseline results (linear models, RandomForest).
+3. `./benchmarking/ml/sklearn_results.py`: script for producing baseline results (linear models, random forest).